-Our 400-acre Center for Agriculture Science Education (CASE) utilizes new and up-to-date facilities and equipment to provide students hands-on experience with the latest production and management techniques.
-Our Center offers opportunities in agronomy, animal science, horticulture, and natural resources.
+Our 400-acre Farm Laboratory utilizes new and up-to-date facilities and equipment to provide students hands-on experience with the latest production and management techniques.
+Our Farm Lab offers opportunities in agronomy, animal science, horticulture, and natural resources.